Blue Streak (film): Critical reception

 Blue Streak had received mostly mixed reviews.
-Rotten Tomatoes gives the film a 36% "Rotten" rating based on reviews from 69 critics and an average rating of 4.80/10.
+Rotten Tomatoes gives the film a 35% "Rotten" rating based on reviews from 68 critics and an average rating of 4.80/10.
 The critical consensus reads: "Martin Lawrence lends his comedic touch, but the movie isn't much more than standard action-comedy fare."
-On Metacritic, the film has a score of 46 out of 100 based on 26 reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 46 out of 100 based on 26 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Gene Seymour of the Los Angeles Times described the film by saying that "it starts out like a caper flick that shifts, almost by accident, into an episode from the old Martin TV series [until] eventually, it settles for being a bleached, cluttered photostat of Beverly Hills Cop, if only a bit more clever than the original."
 Lawrence Van Gelder of The New York Times also compared the film to Beverly Hills Cop, and stated that "in this instance, the buoyancy is only intermittent."

 Roger Ebert praised the film, giving it 3 stars out of 4 and writing: "Martin Lawrence is a comic actor with real talent, not always shown to best advantage.
 Bad Boys (1995), his cop buddy movie with Will Smith, was not a career high point, and it took a certain nerve to make another one.
 But Blue Streak works."

-Cancelled sequel

-There were plans for a sequel to Blue Streak, but the sequel did not materialize.
-Instead, its screenplay was reused for the film Bad Company.
+Sequel

+There were plans for a sequel to Blue Streak in the early 2000s, but it did not materialize.
+In 2000, reports indicated that Blue Streak 2 would reunite Martin Lawrence and Luke Wilson in a buddy cop format similar to 48 Hrs.
+Around the same time, Lawrence signed a two-picture, $20 million-per-film deal with Columbia Pictures, which included plans for a sequel.
+In early 2001, it was reported that screenwriter Steve Carpenter had submitted a script for the sequel.
+However, the project stalled and was later cited among a number of comedy sequels that were planned but never produced.

+A legacy sequel was officially announced on October 25, 2024, with Martin Lawrence set to reprise his role and Sony Pictures attached to produce.

 Remakes

 The 2002 Hindi film Chor Machaaye Shor starring Bobby Deol was an unauthorized remake of Blue Streak.
 The storyline of the 2008 Indian Telugu language film Blade Babji, starring Allari Naresh and Sayali Bhagat was inspired by this film which was then remade in Tamil as Kasethan Kadavulada (2011) and in Kannada as Kiladi Kitty (2012).
+The film was also remade in Persian as Loneh Zanbor (2017).